Correlation Hashing Network for Efficient Cross-Modal Retrieval: Correlation Hashing Network

-Although we justify that the cosine distance is a good surrogate of the Hamming distance by ${\textrm{dis}}{{\text{t}}_H}\left( {{{\bm{h}}^x_i},{{\bm{h}}^y_j}} \right) \approx \frac{b}{2}\left( {1 - \cos\left( {{{\bm{u}}_i},{{\bm{v}}_j}} \right) } \right)$, such an approximation may fail when two similar points ${\bm u}_i$ and ${\bm v}_j$ with $s_{ij} = 1$ (i.e. their cosine distance is small due to minimizing the squared cosine loss) lie on different sides of the hyperplane (i.e. their Hamming distance is large due to different signs of hash codes across the hyperplane).
-Figure~\ref{fig:CHN_Angular} shows such an undesirable case, where points $3$ and $4$ (in purple) have small cosine distance but large Hamming distance because they are assigned with different binary codes $(1,-1,1)$ and $(1,1,1)$, respectively.
+Though we justify that cosine distance is a good surrogate of Hamming distance, such an approximation may fail when two similar points ${\bm u}_i$ and ${\bm v}_j$ with $s_{ij} = 1$ (i.e. their cosine distance is small due to minimizing the cosine max-margin loss) lie on different sides of the hyperplane (i.e. their Hamming distance is large due to different signs of hash codes across the hyperplane).
+Figure~\ref{fig:CHN_Angular} shows such a failure case, where points $3$ and $4$ (in purple) have small cosine distance but large Hamming distance because they are assigned with different binary codes $(1,-1,1)$ and $(1,1,1)$, respectively.
 Such a gap between Hamming distance and cosine distance may result in an inaccurate surrogate approximation.